Coronavirus update: older person’s (and disabled) freedom passes

 The freedom pass allows Hackney’s older residents to travel for free on buses, trains and other public transport in London, as well as some national services.
 For more information visit the eligibility checker.

 Apply for an older persons freedom pass

-You can apply for a freedom pass if you:
+You may be eligible for a freedom pass if you:

 - are blind or partially sighted